Dance Your Worries Away! How Dancing Helps Relieve Stress

 By “dancing it out” you’re not only releasing your frustrations and anger but you’re also releasing the stress and worries with every move you do.

 “Dancing is surely the most basic and relevant of all forms of expression.
 Nothing else can so effectively give outward form to an inner experience.” – Lyall Watson

 For many people dancing is just a hobby.
 Something they do when they want to unwind.
-But have you noticed that these people, over time, become happier and relaxed after they dance?
-This habit of engaging in regular activity can be good for your physical and mental health.
+But have you noticed that these people, over time, become happier and more relaxed after they dance?
+They use dance to relieve stress and this habit of engaging in regular dancing can be good for overall well-being.

 1. Improves Mood & Focus